dhellmann/pymotw/PyMOTW/argparse/index.rst

     :synopsis: Command line option and argument parsing.

 :Purpose: Command line option and argument parsing.
-:Python Version: 2.7 and later
+:Available In: 2.7 and later

 The :mod:`argparse` module was added to Python 2.7 as a replacement for :mod:`optparse`.
 The implementation of :mod:`argparse` supports